MuskanThacker/Ethereum-volatility-garch/README.md

-# Ethereum-volatility-garch
+# Ethereum Volatility Modeling using GARCH Family Models (Python)

 GARCH-based modeling of Ethereum returns to analyze volatility clustering and persistence in crypto markets (Python)

-# Ethereum Volatility Modeling using GARCH Family Models (Python)

 ## Project Overview:
 This project analyzes the time-varying volatility of Ethereum returns using multiple models from the GARCH family — GARCH, TGARCH and EGARCH.